 Grab the The Gardening Notebook to get your garden planning off to the best start possible.
 The Gardening Notebook is a printable resource with 127 pages that helps you plan your individual garden, record frost dates, inventory your seed stash, and plan each vegetable or fruit variety in rotation.
 There’s a place to record your harvests so that you can tweak your garden plan every year based on actual results from your own plantings.

 Did one carrot variety do exceptionally well in your location – this is where you’ll keep a record so that you can be sure to plant that one variety again.
 Did you plant a purple cauliflower that didn’t make it through the first light frost?
 You’ll be able to check your record so that you skip that variety next time.
-Seed is expensive, and time can’t be refunded, so keep The Gardening Notebook and you won’t make the same mistake twice.
+Seed is expensive, and time can’t be refunded, so keep The Gardening Notebook and you won’t make the same mistake twice, and you’ll develop your own gardening tips personalized for your growing conditions.
 Can’t remember where you planted radishes – a brassica – last year?
 You’ll be able to know for sure when you check your Gardening Notebook.
 This is one resource that will save you time and money and focus your efforts for gardening success, even in zone 3.
 You can’t afford to be without it.
 Buy your copy today.

 Joybilee Farm in Canada